Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Behavior and numerical simulations of the adaptive NDW model

 In Fig.~\ref{fig:time-varying}(d), we plot the time evolution of the fraction of the $f$ chosen edges in a time step that we rewire due to discordance.
 Recall that we consider $f$ edges (i.e., $f$ dyads) at each discrete time, but we only rewire the discordant edges.
 We observe a pattern that resembles the one in Fig.~\ref{fig:time-varying}(a), although Fig.~\ref{fig:time-varying}(d) is much noisier.
 In Fig.~\ref{fig:time-varying}(e), we examine the time evolution of the fraction of the nodes in the chosen dyads that update their opinions.
-It is sensible but still worth remarking that the fraction of edges that are discordant is not inversely correlated with the fraction of opinion updates.
+It is unsurprising but still worth remarking that the fraction of edges that are discordant is not inversely correlated with the fraction of opinion updates.
 Edge discordance and opinion updates are governed by different parameters.
 Interestingly, although the pure NDW model initially has the fewest opinion updates, it eventually has the most opinion updates.
-It is also relevant to compare the total amount by which opinions change for different values of the neighborhood-tuning parameter $\sigma$.
-We consider $\sigma \in \{0,0.5,1\}$ and observe noticeable differences in dynamics for the different values of $\sigma$.
+We consider the neighborhood-tuning parameter values $\sigma \in \{0,0.5,1\}$, and we observe noticeable differences in the total {amount that opinions change} for the different values of $\sigma$.

 In Fig.~\ref{fig:time-varying}(f), we plot the time evolution of the mean number of connected components of the networks.
-The pure NDW model our baseline DW model both typically yield the same mean number of connected components (usually $1$), although the pure NDW model eventually produces more components than the baseline DW model.
+The pure NDW model and the pure DW model both typically yield the same mean number of connected components (usually $1$), although the pure NDW model eventually produces more components than the pure DW model.
 Interestingly, we eventually obtain the largest mean number of connected components for $\sigma = 0.5$, which uses a mixture of the NDW and standard DW opinion-update rules.